Art Proof before placing Order

 • It does not mean we will just generate any design you want independent of an order.

 • It does not mean we will create or supply the art for another vendor to use.
 The most common misuse is the customer wants to get the art from us then give it to a local vendor to get a better price since they have the “art”.
-It does not work that way at all – its kinda like stealing.
-Having a image on your computer does not give you ownership of that image.
+It does not work that way at all – it’s kind of like stealing.
+Having an image on your computer does not give you ownership of that image.
 If that ever changes – I call dibs on Disney movies! ;)

 • You do not get the rights or ownership of the design.
 You cannot resell the design to others or take the artwork to another vendor.
 A good vendor wouldn’t accept it anyway.
 The exception is the situation where you are the owner of the art, to begin with then you’re good; for instance: An order from a company with their trademarked logo or printing your line of t-shirts with your art on them.